Advertisement spending in the United States crosses the $250 billion mark easily.

 Customer personas (aka. buyer personas) are fictitious profiles of your customers which highlight their broad pain points, situation, financial background, social standing, purchasing power, and needs.
 While customer personas are fictitious, they are based on real-world facts and events.

 Creating customer personas requires you to thoroughly study the market and understand consumer behavior.
 One of the easy ways to do it is through online surveys.
-You can choose any of the best online form builders to create a survey and send it through all your marketing channels.
+Simply choose a survey maker, start writing your questions and share them through all your marketing channels.